 To diagnose your condition, your physician will review information, observe your body, and conduct tests.

 Information that will be reviewed includes your personal medical history.
 By reviewing your history, your doctor will get a clear picture of what may be contributing to your symptoms and your current state of health.
 Observations will be made during a physical exam, neuro exam, and through taking a urine sample.
 Bladder function tests, including an ultrasound scan, flow rate test, and a cystometry, which is a bladder pressure test, may also be performed.

-What happens when you don’t seek treatment?
+What happens when you don’t seek OAB treatment?

-An overactive bladder can also disrupt your sleep and your sex life.
+OAB can also disrupt your sleep and your sex life.
 Do you want to let OAB in your bedroom?

 Natural Bladder Control: Making Lifestyle Changes

 OAB can have one or several causes.
 If your OAB is caused by aspects of your lifestyle, making lifestyle changes may help reduce or eliminate OAB symptoms.

 The following lifestyle changes may help you find relief from OAB: